sensu/sensu-docs/content/sensu-core/1.4/platforms/sensu-on-rhel-centos.md

 ## Configure Sensu

-By default, all of the Sensu services on Ubuntu and Debian systems will load configuration from the following locations:
+By default, all of the Sensu services on RHEL and CentOS systems will load configuration from the following locations:

 - `/etc/sensu/config.json`